cowleyk/qOneRefact/README.md

 * not sure index.html qualifies as 'Semantic HTML'.
 Would love suggestions on where to improve.

-* will be sure to actually use stories and document evidence of an agile workflow on the next quarter project
+* will be sure to actually use stories and document evidence of an agile workflow on the next quarter project, I did incorporate a GitHub master/feature-branch workflow during the refactor.

 * flot-chart graphs are not 100% formatted, plan is to eventually switch to D3 generated graphs so I'm not putzing with them any further.